newrelic/newrelic-opentelemetry-examples/other-examples/collector/docker-nr-infra/README.md

 ## Viewing your data

-  To review your OpenTelemetry data in New Relic, navigate to "New Relic -> All Entities -> OpenTelemetry" and You should see entities named `docker-app-nr-infra-agent`  defined in `.env`.
+  To review your OpenTelemetry data in New Relic, navigate to "New Relic -> All Entities -> OpenTelemetry" and You should see entities named `adservicetest`  defined in `.env`.
 Click to view the OpenTelemetry summary.

   To review your docker data in New Relic, navigate to "New Relic -> All Entities -> Containers".
-You should see entities named `docker-nr-infra-otel-service-1`.
+You should see entities named `docker-nr-infra-adservice-1`.
 Click to view the container summary.

   See [get started with querying](https://docs.newrelic.com/docs/query-your-data/explore-query-data/get-started/introduction-querying-new-relic-data/) for additional details on querying data in New Relic.